 We are usually in the airport during one meal time, so instead of perhaps having breakfast in our hotel before getting to the airport, we don’t rush and save for when we have been through security.
 Enjoying a leisurely breakfast watching the planes can take ages and waste loads of time.

-A lot of airports now have small areas to keep the kids entertained.
-Whether its soft play or the dreaded screen time, lots more kids zones are popping up in airports now.
+A lot of airports now have small areas for keeping kids entertained.
+Whether its soft play areas or the dreaded screen time, lots more kids zones are popping up in airports now.

 Sometimes you have to resort back to playing those traditional games such as I-Spy.
 You can while away plenty of time engaging a child in a busy game of I-Spy in the airport.
 Just try not to choose something that moves and will disappear before the other person has guessed it.